 The notice will be placed at the front of the cinema as well as on our website.

 Training for Staff

-- An overview of the Accessibility for Ontarians with Disabilities Act, 2005, and the requirements of the customer service standard
+- An overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard;

-- Hot Docs’ accessible customer service plan
+- Hot Docs’ accessible customer service plan;

-- How to interact and communicate with people with various types of disabilities
+- How to interact and communicate with people of all abilities;

-- How to interact with people with disabilities who use an assistive device or require the assistance of a service animal or a support person
+- How to interact with customers who use an assistive device or require the assistance of a service animal or a support person;

-Staff will also be trained when changes are made to your accessible customer service plan.
+- Staff will also be trained when changes are made to your accessible customer service plan.